csc302-distributed-suffering/parajuniper-project-2/README.md

 docker-compose up
 ```

 This command will build all containers and run them.
-After the build is complete, you should be able to navigate to http://localhost:3000 to see a stub implemenation of our application.
+After the build is complete, you should be able to navigate to http://localhost:3000 to see our rough implementation.
+Searching for a name will result in the results being displayed back on the UI.
 To terminate, simply interrupt using `Ctrl+C` in terminal, manually stop the containers in the Docker GUI, or run

 ```
 docker-compose down